Janith-Umeda/cebmrsys/README.md

 ## DataBase Configuration.

-Create a DataBase called cebmr_sys import the sql File
+Create a DataBase called cebmr_sys and import the sql File

 ## API End Points
-* /auth
+* route : */auth
-*
+** For Authentication